nghtlinh/ios101-project1-wordle-starter/README.md

 - [ ] When tapping on the keyboard, a letter is shown or deleted (letter selected)
 - [ ] User can play a basic version of Wordle, with different goal words each time

+The following **optional** features are implemented:

+- [ ] Improve and customize the user interface by adding and app icon

 ## Video Walkthrough

 Here is a reminder on how to embed Loom videos on GitHub.
 Feel free to remove this reminder once you upload your README.